storedsafe/csv-importer/README.md

  --basic-auth-user <user:pw>    Specify the user name and password to use for HTTP Basic Authentication.
  --csv <file>                   File in CSV format to import.
- --separator <char>             Use this character as CSV delimiter. (defaults to ,) --json <file>                  Store output (JSON) in this file.
+ --separator <char>             Use this character as CSV delimiter. (defaults to ,) --escapechar <char>            Use this character to escape special characters. (defaults to None) --json <file>                  Store output (JSON) in this file.
  --fieldnames <fields>          Specify the mapping between columns and field names.
 Has to match exactly.
 Defaults to the Server template.
  --objectname <field>           Use this field as objectname when storing objects.
 Defaults to the host field from the Server template